War Related Illness and Injury Study Center

-Clinicians at the Airborne Hazards and Burn Pits Center of Excellence work in collaboration with the Post Deployment Cardiopulmonary Evaluation Network (PDCEN) to screen the Airborne Hazards and Open Burn Pit Registry to identify Veterans with specific reports of respiratory health concerns.
-Selected Veterans are then invited to participate in an in-person evaluation at either the Center of Excellence or the nearest PDCEN site.
+Specialty clinical evaluations are done by clinicians at the Airborne Hazards and Burn Pits Center of Excellence as part of the Post Deployment Cardiopulmonary Evaluation Network (PDCEN).
+Clinicians screen the Airborne Hazards and Open Burn Pit Registry to identify Veterans with specific reports of respiratory health concerns.
+Selected Veterans are then invited to participate in an in-person evaluation at one of the PDCEN sites which includes the Center of Excellence in New Jersey.

 Those invited are then asked to provide additional information about their respiratory symptoms, sleep quality and other key information that may relate to their current health status.
 They are also asked to describe any associated medical diagnoses they may have received as well as potential exposures to military burn pits and other airborne hazards while they were deployed.

 Our Specialized Clinical Assessment Approach

 The primary objectives of our specialized clinical assessments are to: